 The Squaw Valley Public Service District serves the community of Olympic Valley by providing water service, sewage service, solid waste service, fire protection and emergency medical services.
 Click here for enabling legislation.

 For Water & Sewer Emergencies, please call 530-583-4692

 For Medical & Fire Emergencies, please call 911

-Notice of Proposed Fire Code Revisions - click here for the notice
+Notice to Property Owners & Customers of Proposed DRAFT Water/Sewer/Garbage Rates & Charges FY18-22/Public Hearings - click here for the notice

 Low Flow Toilet Rebate Program

 The District, in partnership with the Tahoe Sierra Integrated Regional Water Management Group is participating in a Toilet Rebate Program beginning April 1, 2016.
 The program is funded through a Department of Water Resources Prop 84 grant.
 The program seeks to replace water wasting toilets by offering participants a $100 refund on a qualified purchase of a new 1.6 Gallon per Flush (GPF) WaterSense compliant toilet.
 The program is limited to the first 214 qualified applicants and is limited to units constructed prior to 1994.

 Please see the Low Flow Toilet Rebate Application for the program guidelines.
 If you have any questions, please call the District office at 530-583-4692.

 Enterprise System Catalog Published May 2016 - click here for report